-Some say that Isaiah was a courtyard prophet, well acquainted with royalty, wealth and affluence.
-But he was not called on the basis of these impressive qualities.
+Some say that Isaiah was a courtyard prophet, well acquainted with royalty, wealth, and affluence.
+But he was not called based on these impressive qualities.

-It was after the death of the prideful king Uzziah that Isaiah saw the vision of the Lord upon His throne.
+It was after the death of proud King Uzziah that Isaiah saw the vision of the Lord upon His throne.
 During this vision of the glory of God, Isaiah "heard the voice of the Lord, saying, whom shall I send, and who will go for us?"
-His response was "Here am I; send me."
-(Isaiah 6:8) Simply stated, Isaiah had a vision, heard a voice, saw a need and volunteered.
+His response was "Here am I; send me" (Isaiah 6:8).
+Simply stated, Isaiah had a vision, heard a voice, saw a need, and volunteered.
 Availability is indispensable to receiving the call of God.